vgratian/rate-ur-prof/Readme.md

 Store data database (instead of plain text files as it is now).
 Draw a nice HTML webpage :)

-Expected full release date: 15 March 2017.
+Expected full beta date: 15 March 2017.